Tusharm763/mProvMEds-Mobile-Flutter-ML-App/ver1.0.0/README.md

-# diseases
+# mProvMEds-Mobile-Flutter-ML-App

-A new Flutter project.
+Version : 1.0.0

+A Flutter - Flask (API) based Mobile Application for the "Disease Prediction Machine Learning and outbreaking System" Project.

 ## Getting Started

 This project is a starting point for a Flutter application.